Credit Score Statistics: How to Interpret - and Boost - Your FICO Score

 (Experian)

-By the time they reach their late forties, most Americans have learned about the use of statistics in a credit score file and how to make timely payments on their financial obligations.
-Average scores continue to improve with age:
+By the time they reach their late forties, most Americans have learned about the ins and outs of credit ratings, and how to make timely payments on their financial obligations.

 People over age 60 have the highest average credit score: 749.